How to Become a Notary in NC (North Carolina) How to Become a Notary in NC (North Carolina)

 Restrictions on Notarial Services: There are important limitations regarding whom you can provide notarial services to:

-• Personal Exclusions: You are prohibited from notarizing your own signature or any document where you are a party or stand to gain a benefit.
+• Personal Exclusions: You are forbidden from getting your own signature or one of being a party or one that brings some advantage notarized.

 What if I move or Change my Name?

-Changes in Personal Details: As a North Carolina Notary, if you change your name or move, you must inform the Secretary of State within 45 days.
-This notification, which includes both your old and new details, can be sent via fax, email, or certified mail with a return receipt.
-Alternatively, you can update your information on the Secretary’s website.
+Changes in Personal Details: If you are a North Carolina Notary and you change your name or move, you must inform the Secretary of State within 45 days.
+This notice with both your old and new details can be communicated through a fax, email, or certified mail that has a return receipt.
+You can also give your updated information on the Secretary’s website.

-Relocating to a New County: If you move to a different county but within North Carolina, you can use your current seal until the time comes for commission renewal in your new county.
+Relocating to a New County: In case you move to a different county (within North Carolina), you can continue to use your current seal until the period of commission renewal in that new county is reached.

 Name Changes: After a name change, you can operate under your old name until you receive confirmation from the Secretary.
 Then, you must acquire a new seal bearing your new name and requalify at the county Register of Deeds.
 Your old seal should be returned to the Secretary’s office by certified mail.